 Before you can create a change control template, you need a process for changing the project plan.
 Among other things, a change control process helps you define the different stages in your template, lets you know who on the project team needs to be involved, and highlights any areas where you may need help in the future.

-The more clearly defined the particulars of your change control plan are, the easier it becomes to create the necessary templates for your business.
+The more clearly defined the particulars of your change control plan are, the easier it becomes to create the necessary project management templates for your business.

 From there, determine what the key steps in your change control process are going to look like.
 If you’re not sure what should be included here, we talk about the common steps below.
 You might find that your business requires certain steps that aren’t mentioned, so feel free to adjust as needed until you have a change control plan that perfectly suits your business.

-Step 1: Setup list of projects and statuses
+Step 1: Setup a list of projects and statuses

 Step 2: Submit change requests to projects